ampproject/amphtml/extensions/amp-consent/amp-consent.md

 Unlike consent state, this `shareData` is not persisted in client side storage.

 #### onUpdateHref
-`onUpdateHref`: Instructs AMP to make a CORS POST request with credentials to the specified URL whenever the stored consent state changes.
+`onUpdateHref`: Instructs AMP to make a CORS HTTPS POST request with credentials to the specified URL whenever the stored consent state changes.

 AMP sends the consent instance ID, a generated user id only for this usage and the consent state along with the POST request.